DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ### Accredited bodies who run their own courses

 - The median number of locations an accredited body has is 1
-- The mean number of locations for each accredited body is 4.4
+- The mean number of locations an accredited body has is 4.4
-- The max number of locations a accredited bodies has is 54
+- The max number of locations an accredited bodies has is 54
 - 21 accredited bodies have more than 10 locations
 - 15 accredited bodies have more than 15 locations
 - 11 accredited bodies have more than 20 locations

 ### Training providers who are not accredited bodies

-- The median number of locations a provider has is 1
+- The median number of locations a training provider has is 1
-- The mean number of locations for each provider is 4.9
+- The mean number of locations a training provider has 4.9
-- The maximum number of locations a provider has is 65
+- The maximum number of locations a training provider has is 65
 - 141 training providers have more than 10 locations
 - 88 training providers have more than 15 locations
 - 58 training providers have more than 20 locations